Stocks mostly rise as investors push to break losing streak

-NEW YORK (AP) — Stocks moved broadly higher in early trading on Wall Street Thursday as investors pushed to break a four-day losing streak.
+NEW YORK (AP) — Stocks moved broadly higher in midday trading on Wall Street Thursday as investors pushed to break a four-day losing streak.

 The broader market has been having a wobbly week so far, often starting strong and then running out of steam toward the end of trading.
-Investors have been mostly pulling back ahead of a key trade meeting between Presidents Donald Trump and Xi Jinping set for this weekend.
+Investors have been mostly pulling back ahead of a key trade meeting between President Donald Trump and President Xi Jinping of China set for this weekend.

-Every major index is down nearly 1% for the week but they are all still on track to register gains of more than 6% for the month.
+Every major index is down roughly 1% for the week but they are all still on track to register gains of more than 6% for the month.

-Banks were the biggest gainers in early trading as bond yields remained nearly flat.
+Banks were the biggest gainers as bond yields remained nearly flat.
 Bank of America rose 1.2% and Wells Fargo rose 1.4%.

+Health care stocks gained momentum throughout the day, led by a 3.3% gain for AbbVie, which is in the process of buying Botox maker Allergan for $63 billion.
+Merck and Pfizer were among several other pharmaceutical companies moving higher.

-Early trading signaled a greater appetite for risk by investors as they snapped up stocks known for higher growth, including technology and various internet stocks.
-Utilities and makers of consumer products lagged the market in another sign that investors were shifting away from safe-play holdings.
+Traders signaled a greater appetite for risk by snapping up stocks known for higher growth, including technology companies.
+Utilities eked out small gains and makers of consumer products lagged the market in another sign that investors were shifting away from safe-play holdings.

+Boeing weighed down the entire industrial sector as the aircraft maker faces more software problems with its 737 Max aircraft.

 Government test pilots trying out Boeing’s updated Max software in a flight simulator last week found a flaw that could result in the plane’s nose pitching down.
 The aircraft has been grounded worldwide after crashes in Indonesia and Ethiopia killed 346 people.